Carrie Underwood Shows Off Her Incredible Legs As She Celebrates The Fourth Of July

 The site reported that Carrie came in at number 62 on the patriotic countdown this year.

-Underwood’s country music peers Tim McGraw and Faith Hill also made the list, placing high at the number one reason to love America this Fourth of July.
+Underwood’s country music peers Tim McGraw and Faith Hill also made the list, placing high for the number one reason to love America this Fourth of July.